Here are some of the 24 hour analog clocks in the UK.

 The sun is represented by a fleur de lys, the moon by a rotating black and white sphere (showing the phase), and the earth is at the centre, shown as a gold ball.
 The Latin inscription is usually translated as ‘They (the hours) perish and are reckoned to our account’.
 Unlike Wells and Ottery, the original works, an accumulation of many centuries of modification and improvement going back to the 15th century, have not been looked after, and are now lying on the floor, a pile of unwanted scrap metal.

-The Royal Albert Memorial Museum in Exeter is currently closed until the year 2010.
-It holds the last remaining pieces of the famous Exeter Clock.
-This is another famous exhibition clock, designed partly to amaze and educate the paying spectators.
-Sadly it’s no longer working: the 24 hour dial has been preserved, but the works were damaged by bombs during the second world war.
+The Royal Albert Memorial Museum in Exeter has the remains of the famous Exeter Clock in its collection, but not on display.
+This was another famous exhibition clock, designed partly to amaze and educate the paying spectators.
+The 24 hour dial has been preserved, but the works were damaged by bombs during the second world war.
+This photo was taken in 2005, before the museum was refurbished (and closed its clock gallery).

 In Devon, not far from Exeter, the church at Ottery St Mary has a 24 hour clock which probably dates from around 1600, or possibly earlier, although it’s unlikely to be as old as 1340, as claimed.
 It probably replaced an earlier clock which wore out or became too unpredictable.